Yinhao-c/Qyavix/README.md

 💡Tip: SvelteCore_Enhancement.js, this file is not as small as the first generation, but it is more practical than the first generation.

+I would recommend using SvelteCore.js because it is very small.

 ---

 ## 🚀 Features